-The Honors Program recognizes the highest level of academic achievement among Cornell students.
+The Honors Program recognizes the highest level of academic achievement among FSAD majors.
+The program is designed to allow a small number of talented undergraduates the opportunity to pursue independent creative scholarship/research under the supervision of a member of the FSAD faculty.
 The following provides important information about the Honors Program, including eligibility, the application procedure, and requirements.
 The Honors Program is a rigorous and rewarding endeavor.
-Though the application process begins in your junior year, in order to be successful it is important that you begin to plan for honors research carefully, even as a freshman and sophomore.
+Though the application process begins in your junior year, in order to be successful, it is important that you begin to plan for honors research carefully, even as a freshman and sophomore.

-It is expected that students apply for acceptance into the FSAD Honors Program during the first semester of their junior year (the beginning of the second semester of junior year is the latest possible period for application and registration).
-Students must complete the FSAD Honors Program Application Form.
-To complete the form, students must first identify and get the consent of a FSAD faculty member who would become their Research Mentor.
-The Research Mentor will help the student identify a topic, and act as an advisor throughout the Honors Program.
-The Research Mentor must approve the student's proposed thesis topic and sign the application form.
-The student will be notified within two weeks of submitting the FSAD Honors Program Application whether they are accepted into the program.
+Students should apply for acceptance into the FSAD Honors Program during the first semester of their junior year (the beginning of the second semester of junior year is the latest possible period for application and registration).
+Students must complete the FSAD Honors Program Application Form, available from the Undergraduate Program Coordinator.
+To complete the form, students must identify and obtain the signature of a FSAD faculty member who consents to serve as their Academic Mentor for the duration of the Honors Program.
+The Academic Mentor must approve the student's proposed topic for creative scholarship/thesis.
+The student will be notified within two weeks of submitting the FSAD Honors Program Application whether they have been accepted into the program.

 The FSAD Honors Thesis